Itabira

 Banded Iron Formation or "itabirite", polished slab from the Paleoproterozoic-aged Minas Supergroup in the Iron Quadrangle District.
 The red bands are hematite, and the silver bands are magnetite.
 These are quarried, sawn, polished and sold as decorative stones.

 Itabira is a Brazilian municipality and a major city in the state of Minas Gerais.
 The city belongs to the Belo Horizonte metropolitan area mesoregion and to the Itabira microregion.

-It is currently the twenty-fourth largest city in the state in terms of population, with 120,904 inhabitants, according to a 2020 IBGE survey.
+It is currently the twenty-fourth largest city in the state in terms of population, with 113,343 inhabitants, according to the 2022 Census.
 It is known as the "Capital of Poetry", by virtue of being the birthplace of poet Carlos Drummond de Andrade, is part of the Circuit of the Gold and of Estrada Real.

 History

 The first settlements at the site date to the early eighteenth century, when the village of Itabira do Mato Dentro was founded by bandeirantes seeking gold.
 Itabira was politically emancipated as a municipality on 9 October 1848, through Provincial Law No. 374.